-During the eighteenth century, taxonomists and naturalists were seeking to classify people, facts and events.
-In his Codex, Bishop Jaime Baltasar Martínez Compañon applies these same principles to music, classifying and identifying the most significant contributions of Baroque music to the oral tradition in Northern Peru.
+During the eighteenth century, taxonomists and naturalists were seeking to classify people, facts and events, according to ethnical criterias In his Codex, Bishop Jaime Baltasar Martínez Compañon applies these same principles to music, classifying and identifying the most significant contributions of Baroque music to the oral tradition in Northern Peru.
 In order to understand how music evolved and developed from the time of the Incas to present day, we can turn to Spanish chronicles written at the end of the sixteenth century and the beginning of the seventeenth century.
 As for the growth of Afro-Creole music, we have examined studies on eighteenth-century documents and observed how the form, instrumentation and performance style of the music described in the chronicles has evolved today.

 Yyaî Jesuchristo (Dulce Jesús mío)

-Anonymous (ca.1740) / Archivo misional jesuítico de Chiquitos – Bolivia
+Anonymus author (ca. 1740) / Archivo misional jesuítico de Chiquitos – Bolivia

 Vaya de Xacara amigos